wellcaffeinated/PhysicsJS/docs/planning.md

         var mtvAB = Physics.vector().clone( gjk.closest.a ).vsub( gjk.closest.b ).normalize().mult( overlap );

-        collisionPt = projected core point to hull. choose point that is farthest from its object's center normal = edge normal with smallest dot product to mtvAB
+        collisionPt = projected core point to hull. choose point that is farthest from its object's center normal = edge normal with largest dot product to mtvAB
-            // or edge normal with smallest dot product to relative velocity.
+            // or edge normal with largest dot product to relative velocity.
 Probably this is better.

         applyImpulses( bodyA, bodyB, collisionPt, normal )